evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_tutorial_sentiment_2-min.png)

-To review specific responses with sentiment below zero, you can access the dataset with scores.
-We'll show this in the following tutorial section.
+To review specific responses with sentiment below zero, you can also export the dataset with scores.
+We'll show this later on.

 Let's first see how to use external models from HuggingFace.
 There are two options:
 * **Pre-selected models**, like **Toxicity**.
 Pass the `HuggingFaceToxicityModel()` descriptor.
 This [model](https://huggingface.co/spaces/evaluate-measurement/toxicity) returns a predicted toxicity score between 0 to 1.